-AND CONSUMER SCIENCES 3 credits History of the field of home economics and family ecology with emphasis on the leaders and the conceptual basis of the field.

-- RESEARCH METHODS IN FAMILY AND CONSUMER SCIENCES 685 - A study of home economics and family ecology research methods emphasizing concept and theory development, policy application and ethical considerations.
-PRACTICUM IN FAMILY AND CONSUMER SCIENCES 688
+HISTORICAL AND CONCEPTUAL BASES OF FAMILY AND CONSUMER SCIENCES 3 credits History of the field of home economics and family ecology with emphasis on the leaders and the conceptual basis of the field.
+685 RESEARCH METHODS IN FAMILY AND CONSUMER SCIENCES 3 credits A study of home economics and family ecology research methods emphasizing concept and theory development, policy application and ethical considerations.

-- 3 credits Prerequisite: permission of advisor/instructor.
-A minimum of 150 hours of supervised experence in an approved community setting to acquire skills related to area of specialization. - THESIS RESEARCH/READING 3 credits Prerequisite: permission of thesis advisor.
+PRACTICUM IN FAMILY AND CONSUMER SCIENCES Prerequisite: permission of advisor/instructor.
+A rinimum of 150 hours of supervised experi-ence in an approved community setting to acquire skills related to area of specialization.

+3 credits THESIS RESEARCH/READING Prerequisite: permission of thesis advisor.
 Supervised reading and research related to approved thesis topic.
-May be repeated once. - MASTER'S PROJECT 694
+May be repeated once.

-5 credits Prerequisite: permission of advisor.
-The development, implementation and evaluation of community-based supervised project which makes a significant contribution to the field and may lead to publication.
+MASTER'S PROJECT Prerequisite: permission of advisor.
+The development, implementation and evaluation of a community-based supervised project which makes a significant contribution to the field and may lead to publication.

-- CHILD LIFE INTERNSHIP 695 - 5 credits Prerequisite: permission of advisor.
-A minimum of 480 hours of supervised practical experience in an approved medical setting. - INDIVIDUAL INVESTIGATION IN FAMILY AND CONSUMER SCIENCES 696 1-3 credits Prerequisite: permission of advisor.
-Individual investigation and analysis of a specific topic in student's area of specialization of interest under direction of a faculty advisor. - INDIVIDUAL INVESTIGATION IN FAMILY DEVELOPMENT 697 1-3 credits Prerequisite: permission of graduate advisor only, individual pursuit and analysis in specific area of student's interest and design under direction of faculty advisor. - INDIVIDUAL INVESTIGATION OF CHILD DEVELOPMENT 1-3 credits Prerequisite: permission of graduate advisor only.
-Individual pursuit and analysis in specific area of student's interest and design under direction of faculty advisor. - MASTER'S THESIS
+CHILD LIFE INTERNSHIP Prerequisite: 555 and permission of advisor.
+Field experience in a child life program at an approved pediatric facility under the supervision of Certified Child Life Specialists.

+INDIVIDUAL INVESTIGATION IN FAMILY AND CONSUMER SCIENCES Prerequisite: permission of advisor.
+Individual investigation and analysis of a specific topic in student's area of specialization of interest under direction of a faculty advisor.

+INDIVIDUAL INVESTIGATION IN FAMILY DEVELOPMENT 1-3 credits Prerequisite: permission of graduate advisor only, individual pursuit and analysis in specific area of student's interest and design under direction of faculty advisor.

+INDIVIDUAL INVESTIGATION OF CHILD DEVELOPMENT Prerequisite: permission of graduate advisor only.
+Individual pursuit and analysis in specific area of student's interest and design under direction of faculty advisor.

-Prerequisite: permission of advisor.
-Supervised research in a specialized area of home eco-nomics and family ecology which makes a contribution to the field and may lead to publication
+MASTER'S THESIS 5 credits Prerequisite: permission of advisor.
+Supervised research in a specialized area of home economics and family ecology which makes a contribution to the field and may lead to publica-